raj-tagore/schoolERPCode/backend/accounts/accounts_desc.md

 ### Account:
 This holds the basic info required by a django user.
 Fields obtained when extended by `UserProfile` are:
 ```
-username*, first_name, last_name, email, password, is_staff, is_active, is_superusser
+username*, first_name, last_name, email, password, is_staff, is_active, is_superuser
 groups*, user_permissions
 last_login, date_joined
 ```
 Fields marked by '*' are mandatory.
 Every user must be assigned a group on creation.
 Other fields added by us are:
 ```
-address, phone, whatsapp, dob
-is_approved
-school
+address, dob, is_approved, school
 ```

 Now, this will also hold have a OneToOne relationship with multiple models like: